TheKleee/DefensiveProgramming/README.md

 # DefensiveProgramming

-To build a software we're expected to build a solid large wall to protect it from the outside influence!
+To build a software we're expected to build a solid, large wall to protect us from the outside influence!

 However..!
 Most large countries have fallen from the inside-out...